 - Fruit - Garnish with any fresh fruit or citrus fruit you like, such as orange slices, lime slices, or lemon slices.

 - Mocktail - To make this drink an alcohol-free mocktail, swap the red wine for cherry juice, grape juice, cranberry juice, or pomegranate juice; add a squeeze of lime juice or lemon juice.
+Or try this refreshing Watermelon Water or Blue Mocktail.

 - Stronger or weaker cocktail - Adjust the ratio of wine and soda to suit your taste.
+The proportions will change depending on taste (more or less wine).
+If the cocktail is too sweet or to add more bubbles, add club soda or sparkling mineral water.

 Serve your Tinto de Verano over ice in a stemless wine glass, a small highball, a larger lowball, or a tumbler, and allow friends to pour their drink according to their tastes.
 Garnish with a lemon wedge.